everbird/ohmyvocabulary/README.md

 ## What problem does it solve?

-GoldenDict is a highly customizable dictionary lookup program.
-Anki is a powerful flashcard program.
+[GoldenDict](http://goldendict.org/) is a customizable dictionary lookup program.
+[Anki](https://apps.ankiweb.net/) is a powerful flashcard program.
 Both of them are great, but the experience of putting them together is meh :(

 As a user of both, I would like to: